PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.md

 - `Iso8601TimeSpanConverter`: serializes `TimeSpan` values according to the ISO 8601 specification.
 - `Iso8601TimeSpanNullableConverter`: serializes `TimeSpan?` values according to the ISO 8601 specification.

-> NOTE: These converters are configured by default in the `ServiceClient` serialization and deserialization options.
+> These converters are configured by default in the `ServiceClient` serialization and deserialization options.

 ## Routing